ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 teep-cose-mac-algs = cose-alg-hmac-256
 ~~~~

-TAM and TEEP Agents MAY use these algorithms:
+A TAM or TEEP Agent MAY also support one or more of the following algorithms:

 ~~~~
 teep-cose-sign-algs =